mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 one.
 And then I am also interested in the recent one.
 Yes.

-**Charity:** [00:37:45] Honestly, it kind of makes me angry. leaving Facebook was the first and only time in my life that I have had investors just basically pursuing me saying, would you like some money to do something?
+**Charity:** [00:37:45] Honestly, it kind of makes me angry. leaving Facebook is the first and only time in my life that I have had investors just basically pursuing me saying, would you like some money to do something?
 I've never really had a pedigree, you know, I didn't go to MIT.
 I didn't go to Google.
 I don't like big companies.
 Um, and so it kind